 Test Site links

 Make sure that the entire link structure is stable.
-Each broken link has the potential to hurt your site’s experience and performance, and you need to eradicate broken links immediately once you spot them.
+Each broken link has the potential to hurt your site’s UX and performance, and you need to eradicate broken links immediately once discovered.

 Checking each link manually can take too much of your time, particularly if you need to scan your links every time you update your website.
-Therefore, to save you the trouble and be more efficient with this step, there are several tools that can do the job for you:
+To save you the trouble with this step, there are several tools that can do the job for you:

 - Google Search Console: Google Search Console allows you to use many beneficial features for your SEO strategy, including site crawling and reporting 404 errors on your links.
 Then, all you must do is correct the broken links and improve your SERP rankings as a result.

 - Ahrefs Site Audit Tool: This tool can automatically scan your Divi website for errors.
 All you have to do is set up an account and enter your site’s URL in the tool.
 Ahrefs will deliver a 404 errors report, indicating where and which links you need to fix.

 Once you publish your website, your number one goal should be to get more traction, traffic, and ultimately, new subscribers and customers as a result.

 Website analytics help you gauge how many visitors your website gets, what type of content visitors like, where users come from, and much more.
 Integrating Google Analytics allows you to see:

 - What users do on your website: GA enables you to discover where users go as soon as they open one of your pages, how much time do they spend on your site, and the bounce rate for every page, information that you can use to make an informed decision on what you need to do to decrease your bounce rate.

 - When users visit your website: Looking at the hours at which users visit your website the most, you can gauge when the best time is to publish your new blog posts and interact with potential customers that are online at that time.